Peculiar velocity effects on the Hubble constant from time-delay cosmography: Results

 In this case, the bias $\Delta H_0/H_0'$ for a single lens is bounded by $5\%$ for these seven lenses.
 The effect of the peculiar velocity of the observer alone, as extracted from the CMB dipole, is bounded by $1.2\%$.
 This shows how the effect of $v_o/c= \mathcal{O}(10^{-3})$ can give an order of magnitude larger bias, as the bias piles up from different observables.
 In table \ref{tab:biases}, we give the maximal relative bias on each quantity that enters Eq.\,\eqref{eq:Tij} from the velocity of the observer set to $v\e{dip}$ for each of the seven systems of TDCOSMO.
 Combining the seven lenses, we find that the bias generated on $H_0$ by the observer's peculiar velocity is of order $0.25\%$.
 Assuming that the lens and source peculiar velocities are normally distributed around zero with standard deviation $300$\,km\,s$^{-1}$, one finds that this results in an additional random uncertainty which can reach $1.00\%$ for a single lens.
 It combines to a $0.24\%$ random uncertainty for the seven lenses of TDCOSMO.
 This uncertainty is expected to drop to zero for a higher number of systems.

-Since the calculation is valid for non-relativistic velocities, one may push to larger peculiar velocities, as long as $v/c\ll 1$.
+Since the calculation is valid for nonrelativistic velocities, one may push to larger peculiar velocities, as long as $v/c\ll 1$.
 One may be curious to see what peculiar velocities would be necessary to affect the Hubble constant by $10\%$, which would constitute an important correction in the context of the Hubble tension.
 We plot the bias from the velocity of the observer for peculiar velocities which vary in $v_o\in \{0,\pm1000,\pm2000,\pm 3000\}$ km s$^{-1}$ in Fig.\,\ref{fig:vo_variation}.
 Negative peculiar velocities correspond to changing the direction of the peculiar velocity by a rotation of $\pi$.
 For $v_o=\pm 3000$, the bias for the best-aligned lenses (system RXJ1131$-$1231 and PG1115+080), at observed lens redshift $z_l'\sim 0.3$, reaches $\pm 10\%$.
 It is intriguing that the number count dipole measurements point to higher $\bs{v}_o$, which argues in favor of positive $\Delta H_0$.
 This suggests that if the peculiar velocity of the observer is higher than expected, even by a factor of $10$, then the estimation of the Hubble constant by the H0LICOW collaboration is rather an underestimation of $H_0$, which would enhance the tension.
 For $v_o =0$, which corresponds to a comoving observer, the bias vanishes, as expected.
 The bias changes in different directions and with different amplitudes for different systems.
-This depends on the sign and value of $\cos(\theta_{cm}')$ together with the lens and source redshifts, which are given in Tab.\,\ref{tab:parameters}.
+This depends on the sign and value of $\cos(\theta_{cm}')$ together with the lens and source redshifts, which are given in Table\,\ref{tab:parameters}.

 Finally, we play the same game with peculiar velocities of the lens and source.
 We vary them in $\{0,\pm1500,\pm3000\}$ km s$^{-1}$.
 The assumption on $\sigma_v$ determines how less important $v_s^\parallel$ matters compared to $v_l^\parallel$ for the bias on $H_0$.
 Since in practice, $\sigma_v$ is extracted from the Einstein angle, we plot what happens in that case in Fig.\,\ref{fig:vs_large_variation_with_Sv}.
 These large peculiar velocities, which are expected to be rare, can bias $H_0$ by more than $10\%$.
+However, the directions of these lense and source peculiar velocity would have to conspire to always bias $H_0$ in the same direction, which is unexpected in isotropic cosmologies.